esbmc/C-instrumentator/README.md

 }
 ```

 To run, just invoke `./loop-unroller input.c output.c`.
-This requires `clang-format` to be on path.
+This requires `clang-format` to be on path and it needs to be >= 15.

 # Goal Injector